Tamtert

-Tamtert (تامترت), also written Tamert or Tamatart is a town and commune in Béni Abbès District, Béchar Province, in western Algeria.
+Tamtert (تامترت), also written Tamert or Tamatart is a town and commune in Béni Abbès District, Béni Abbès Province, in western Algeria.
 According to the 2008 census its population is 1,248, down from 1,302 in 1998, with an annual growth rate of -0.4%.
 The commune covers an area of 3130 km2.

 Geography

 Tamtert lies at an elevation of 454 m on the left (northeast) bank of the Oued Saoura in the Saoura valley.
 The Grand Erg Occidental, a large area of continuous sand dunes lies to the east, while the rocky ridges of the Ougarta Range rise to the west, running from northwest to southeast along the opposite side of the river from the town beyond a barren, rocky plain.

 Climate

 Tamtert has a hot desert climate (Köppen climate classification BWh), with extremely hot summers and warm winters, and very little precipitation throughout the year.

 Economy

 Agriculture is the main industry in Tamtert.
 The commune has a total of 869 ha of arable land, of which 784 ha is irrigated.
 There are a total of 26,250 date palms planted in the commune.
 As of 2009 there were 270 sheep, 744 goats, and 585 camels.
 There were also 8,400 chickens.